-The Competition is free and open to all students aged 11 to 19 studying in the UK.
+The Competition is free and open to all students aged 11 to 18 studying in the UK, as well as those aged 19 in secondary education or training.
 Competitors can only enter one project into the Competition, either as an individual or as part of a team.
 Have a look at our rules and eligibility for more details.

 One of the first things to consider when you start your project is our assessment criteria – the different elements that our judges will use to decide whether your project is shortlisted for the Finals.